Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/README.md

 The encoded image will now be displayed to the left of the GUI, and now we can move on to our next step: **Decoding**.

 ### Decoding
 Now that you have your encoded image, lets extract the goods!
+First click the ENCODE/DECODE switch to **DECODE**.
+This should lock everything except the MODE, input and output.
+If you want to extract text, click the switch until it reads **TEXT**, and I think you know how this works for the other modes.

 ## Who Did What?